-Welcome to Running for Sweets!
-This blog has been created as an outlet for my obsession with running and ice cream 🙂
+Welcome to Runnin’ for Sweets!
+I created this blog as an outlet for my obsession with running and ice cream 🙂

-Follow along as I use running to balance out my ice cream obsession and experience more of the world by foot.
 In a world that seems to be filled with so much fear, uncertainty and hatred, I’m continuously finding joy and comfort in the running community.
 Road races and fellow runners always remind me of the good in the world through their sense of camaraderie and spirit of happiness.
-Through running we can find endless possibilities and never-ending hope.
+Through running we can find endless possibilities and never ending hope.

 “When you walk, one foot is always on the ground.
 When you run, most of the time you are actually airborne.
 For example: a 6-foot-tall runner with feet about 1 foot long was found to take 1,250 steps while running 8-minute miles.
 Thus, while covering 1 mile—5,280 feet—he was in touch with the ground for 1,250 feet and airborne for 4,030 feet.
 Put another way, he was in the air for 76% of the time.
 So don’t think of it as a 10-mile run.
 Think of it as 7 miles of flying.” -Paul E. Richardson